Graduate Student Handbook

 Note: The Supervisor is responsible for the arrangement of and contact with the examiners.

-Eight weeks prior to examination date Grad Program Coordinator provides the supervisor(s) with either the approval of initial suggested committee or the revised approved committee.
+Nine weeks prior to examination date Grad Program Coordinator provides the supervisor(s) with either the approval of initial suggested committee or the revised approved committee.

-Seven weeks prior to examination date Supervisor finalizes the exam date with the entire committee and provides the Grad Program Coordinator with the date and time of the examination.
+Eight weeks prior to examination date Supervisor finalizes the exam date with the entire committee and provides the Grad Program Coordinator with the date and time of the examination.
 (Grad Program Coordinator will assist in locating the public lecture and exam rooms).
 The exam is generally scheduled to start 1.5 hours after start of the lecture.

-Six weeks prior to examination date Grad Program Coordinator prepares the Doctoral Thesis Examination Request form for submission to SGPS by the six week deadline.
+Seven weeks prior to examination date Grad Program Coordinator prepares the Doctoral Thesis Examination Request form for submission to SGPS by the six week deadline.

-Five weeks prior to examination date Student submits to the Grad Program Coordinator the completed Certificate of Approval form found on the departmental website.
+Six weeks prior to examination date-UPDATED Student submits to the Grad Program Coordinator the completed Certificate of Approval form found on the departmental website.
 Once the Grad Program Coordinator has the signed form with all required approvals, the student can then upload the thesis via the Scholarship@Western (http://ir.lib.uwo.ca/) site.
 Paper thesis submission is no longer accepted.
 The thesis remains open for approximately one day during which time the student can review it and make changes if needed.
 After that time it is locked for submission to the examiners.
 Students are encouraged to review it during this open period.

-Five days prior to examination date The assessors report back to SGPS on whether the thesis is approved to go forward to examination.
+Five business days prior to examination date The assessors report back to SGPS on whether the thesis is approved to go forward to examination.

 Please review the SGPS website below for details on the electronic thesis preparation process, formatting, etc.